stephengeller/CV/README.md

 #### Decisive, thorough thinker

 In 2017, I participated in charity hitch-hike ([Bummit](bummit.co.uk)) from Sheffield to Riga, Latvia, all whilst trying to spend as little money as possible.
-Starting at 7am in April, we were tasked with hitching transport across England, then through Europe to reach our destination within 10 days.
+We were tasked with hitching transport across England, then through Europe to reach our destination within ten days.

-As a group of 3, we had to make confident decisions as to what route we should take throughout Europe, how to approach strangers and where to go within cities we arrived in, all whilst learning to speak new languages.
+As a group of three, we had to make confident decisions as to what route we should take throughout Europe, how to approach strangers and where to go within cities we arrived in, all whilst learning to speak unfamiliar new languages.
 This developed decision-making skills, confidence and support skills for my fellow team-mates during challenging times.

 Using these skills, we arrived in Riga within our time-limit, having covered 1,600 miles, 9 cities and 6 countries.

+#### Problem solver

+While working for Healthcare at Home, I assisted clients in arranging deliveries of needed medication to their homes.
+Many clients were elderly, and some had negative experiences with the service in the past, and so contacting them often resulted in them expressing grievances.

+As a coordinator, I dealt with these grievances as professionally as possible, ensuring the client felt reassured with the quality of the company's service by the end of the phone call, whilst also comforting them if they were distressed.
+Within a short amount of time, I was designated as the 'problem solver', and would be selected to deal with any customer grievances whenever they occured.

+This led to me being promoted into a supervisory role for the team, which involved overseeing customer service experience for over eighty staff members.

 ## Education